Everyone is obsessed with prompts. The real leverage is in the loop.

 I went looking for a frontier this week and found it already running on my own platform.
 Turns out the thing people are just now naming is the thing I had been forced to get right the moment I let my agents act without me watching.
 Loop engineering is not a trend I need to catch up on.
 It is the receipt for a system that is already running.

 Want to see the loops in motion?
 The agents and the framework they run on are live at XYZAgents.ai/agents, sixteen specialists, six clusters, one hub, zero manual handoffs.
 But that is just one platform.
 If you want to see the full picture, AgentPark.io is where I track everything I am building across multiple platforms, and that number is already over 40 agents and growing.
 Subscribe so you do not miss what comes next.
 This space is moving fast and I am going to keep showing up to tell you exactly what changed, what it means, and why it matters in plain language.
 No CS degree required.
-Just curiosity and a willingness to spend a few brain tokens on the thing everyone else is just now naming.
+Just curiosity and a few good brain tokens to spare.

 The loops referenced here live in app/api/mona/route.js (bounded reasoning), the autonomy executor (bounded action), and the digest handoff (one-way trigger + event filtering).
 The bounds are deliberate.
 They are the whole point.